imagine4077/Femto-matching-Mobility-Scenario/README.md

 Femto-matching is a offloading algorithm that proposed by Pro.
 Wei Wang et al.(NJU)

-Femto-matching algorithm brings us a novel insight by employing auction strategy to achieve offloading.
+Femto-matching algorithm brings us a novel insight by employing an auction strategy to achieve offloading.
 Pro.
 Wang et al. implemented the algorithm in static scenario.
 This project focuses on the mobile scenario.
-We designed new handoff strategy and VBS rebuy strategy to adapt the mobile scenario, and achieves outstanding performance ( compares with College Game[2] and RAT game[3]).
+We designed new handoff strategies and VBS rebuy strategies to adapt the mobile scenario, and achieves outstanding performance ( compares with College Game[2] and RAT game[3]).

 #### Reference